-Mercury in Toronto region plummeted to minus 30⁰ C, with the wind-chill it felt minus 35⁰ C to minus 40⁰ C soon after Christmas.
+Mercury in Toronto region plummeted to minus 30⁰ C, with the wind-chill it felt minus 35⁰ C to minus 40⁰ C soon after Christmas of 2017.
 The freezing temperatures continued through for the first week of January.
-This was the coldest New Year’s Eve in 158 years.
+The New Year eve of 2018 was the coldest New Year’s Eve in 158 years.
 Quebec recorded frigid minus 49⁰ C. Taking Maximus out on a walk during these days was bit difficult.
 We shortened our walks to about 15 minutes.
 I always walked on the sidewalk which the city had cleared of snow, but Maximus – he is a Labrador Retriever from Canada – obviously he enjoyed the cold and the snow.
 He preferred walking in the snow with his legs buried.

 This record-breaking stretch of cold weather started when a mass of abnormally warm air moved up the western side of Canada and settled over the North Pole.
 That pushed a huge mass of frigid air known as The Polar Vortex southwards into Central and Eastern Canada.